Skip to main content

 Origins

 Its name basically says it all.
 Smoking is a process of preserving meat that has been in place for centuries.
 It is said that people from ancient times first discovered the benefits of smoking food.
-To prepare for the long winters, people smoked their salmon in order to preserve the fish.
-So basically, smoked salmon is freshly caught salmon that undergoes salting and smoking at high temperatures in order to keep it edible for an extended period of time.
+To prepare for the long winters, people smoked their fish in order to preserve it.
+So basically, smoked salmon originates from freshly caught fish that undergoes salting and smoking at high temperatures in order to keep it edible for an extended period of time.

-The Native Americans held salmon in high respect, and they believed that if someone were to mishandle the fish, the great spirits of the sea would drive the salmon away from the waters.
-The Greeks and the Romans also enjoyed Smoked Salmon, having it served at their lavish festivals.
+The Native American Alaskans held this fish in high respect, and they believed that if someone were to mishandle the fish, the great spirits of the sea would drive it away from the waters.
+The Greeks and the Romans also enjoyed it, having it served at their lavish festivals.
 Smoked Salmon is a dish that has always called for a celebration.
 Today, it is an integral part of our diet, and although it is considered a luxury item, steady supply has maintained the prices at relatively the same levels they were years ago, making it an accessible food item.
 Highly versatile, this is an easy product to enjoy, one of the reasons being its resiliency.

 The Birth of Lox

-Gourmet smoked salmon consumption remained successful for thousands of years, reaching its height during the middle Ages.
-During this time, people served them in soups and salads, which was thoroughly enjoyed by almost every citizen.
+Gourmet smoked salmon consumption remained successful for thousands of years, reaching its height during the Middle Ages.
+During this time, people served it in soups and salads, which was thoroughly enjoyed by almost every citizen.

-The 19th Century saw the beginnings of the American smoked salmon industry, first in the West Coast, where wild Pacific salmon from Alaska and Oregon were caught from spring to fall.
+The 19th Century saw the beginnings of the American smoked salmon industry, first in the West Coast, where wild Pacific fish from Alaska and Oregon were caught from spring to fall.
 During WWII a method of smoking was developed in order to further preserve salted fish, so it could travel longer.
-This kind of smoked salmon, which was called Lox, cemented the association between Pacific smoked salmon as the 'classic' kind of smoked salmon, and became so popular that even today people refer to smoked salmon as 'lox' - even though this old method of smoking has gone to disuse- and most smoked salmon primarily comes from the North Atlantic.
+This was called Lox, and cemented the association between Pacific smoked salmon as the 'classic' kind of smoked salmon, and became so popular that even today people refer to any variety as 'lox' - even though this old method of smoking has gone to disuse- and most smoked salmon primarily comes from the North Atlantic.

-The development of the railroad and other forms of long distance transportation created a greatly expanded market for Pacific smoked salmon, which could now be carried as far the East Coast.
+The development of the railroad and other forms of long distance transportation created a greatly expanded market for Norwegian smoked salmon, which could now be carried as far as the East Coast.
 After the wars, a boom of European immigration to America brought with it many cultures with long and ancient traditions of fish-smoking, which further helped develop and perfect this new technique.
-New York City, especially Brooklyn, emerged as the fish-smoking capital of America, with the apparition of many now traditional smokehouses, especially in Brooklyn.
-The Hudson Bay Company became the nation's first large importer of salmon, soon joined by other giants like Nova Scotia Food Products, Marshall Smoked Fish Co., amongst others, which brought their Pacific salmon from the West and smoked it in Lower Manhattan, and pioneered the importation of Nova Scotia or North Atlantic salmon.
+New York City, especially Brooklyn, emerged as the fish-smoking capital of America, with the appearance of many now traditional smokehouses, especially in Brooklyn.
+The Hudson Bay Company became the nation's first large importer of salmon, soon joined by other giants like Nova Scotia Food Products, Marshall Smoked Fish Co., amongst others, which brought their Pacific salmon from the West and smoked it in Lower Manhattan, and pioneered the importation of Nova Scotia or North Atlantic fish.
 In the 1960s the industry received an even greater push, with the commercialization of refrigerated rail cars.
 The rest, as they say, is history.
-Smoked salmon has become an integral part of the American diet, and a most popular breakfast and brunch item.

 A different type of farming

-In order to protect the species, laws were put in place that regulated the fishing of salmon, which is why wild smoked salmon today is usually more expensive than the farmed variety.
-Overall, salmon is more commonly farmed, that is, big and small entrepreneurs will "grow" salmon in lakes, and then smoke it on premises or sell them to smokehouses.
-Only a connoisseur will be able to tell the difference between farmed or wild smoked salmon, although many will argue that the latter is superior in taste (those who love the higher-fat content of smoked salmon are better off with the farmed variety, since wild salmon tends to be leaner).
-Most of North America's smoked salmon usually comes from the Pacific Northwest, the North Atlantic (usually labeled Scottish smoked salmon, or Nova salmon), or is imported from Norway, although Chile has now risen as a huge competitor.
+In order to protect the species, laws were put in place that regulated the fishing of this fish, which is why wild smoked salmon today is usually more expensive than the farmed variety.
+Overall, salmon is more commonly farmed, that is, big and small entrepreneurs will "grow" it in lakes, and then smoke it on premises or sell them to smokehouses.
+Only a connoisseur will be able to tell the difference between farmed or wild, although many will argue that the latter is superior in taste (those who love the higher-fat content are better off with the farmed variety, since wild salmon tends to be leaner).
+Most of North America's smoked salmon usually comes from the Pacific Northwest, the North Atlantic (usually labeled Scottish smoked salmon, or Nova), or is imported from Norway, although Chile has now risen as a huge competitor.

 Smoking